Please refer to our Facebook page - James Hargest College Careers for any scholarship information

 University Scholarships for Year 13 Students

-MoneyHub, a consumer finance website, has published a guide to hundreds of scholarships for any student planning to start university in 2019.
+MoneyHub, a consumer finance website, has published a guide to hundreds of scholarships for any student planning to start university.
 The comprehensive list includes scholarships offered by every university as well as those specifically available to local students.
 A list of privately-funded, Maori, Pacific and International university scholarships completes the list.
 Applications close throughout the year, with tens of millions of dollars available.
 MoneyHub has also published a list of tips for scholarship success.

 For more details and to find suitable scholarships, visit the MoneyHub Scholarship page